-BFB (Big Foot Boot) Draft Size horse hoof boots are built with the same durability and quality that you have come to expect from Cavallo, except for the larger hoof.
-The Big Foot Boot (BFB) offers all of the features of our Cavallo regular-sized boots:
+BFB (Big Foot Boot) draft-size horse hoof boots are built with the same durability and quality that you have come to expect from Cavallo, except for the larger hoof.
+BFB offers all of the features of our Cavallo regular-sized boots:

 BFB is produced on the Cavallo Regular sole, with sole length and width being equal.

 *BFB may not be suitable if the hoof width exceeds the hoof length by more than 1/2 inch (12 mm).

 Cavallo signature built-in side drainage slots allow water to enter and exit, and air to circulate

 All-terrain tread minimizes build-up of mud, sand and debris

 Excellent traction while still allowing natural movement